-“Consumer” means a natural person who is acting for purposes which are outside his business;
+“Consumer” means a natural person who is acting wholly or mainly for purposes which are outside his business, trade, craft or profession;

-“Contract” means these Terms and Conditions together with the terms of any applicable Customer Agreement;
+“Contract” means these Terms and Conditions for booking and use, as amended from time to time, together with the terms of any applicable Customer Agreement;

 “Courses” means courses supplied by the Supplier, together with relevant Course Materials (where applicable) as more particularly described on the Website;

 “Course Materials” means the supporting materials and documentation supplied with the Courses (where applicable);